tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 ## Acknowledging Alarms

 Alarms can be in either `ackowldged` or `unackowldged` state.
 See [Acknowledgement Status](#acknowledgement-status) for more details.
-The state can be changed by simply using `acknowledge` or `unacknowledge` api of alarm service.
-Apart from these apis, setting severity can also change the Acknowledgement Status of an alarm.
+The state can be changed to `ackowldged` by simply using `acknowledge` api of alarm service.
+Apart from this api, setting severity can also change the Acknowledgement Status of an alarm.

-Alarm can either be be auto-acknowledgeable or not auto-acknowledgeable.
+Alarm can either be auto-acknowledgeable or not auto-acknowledgeable.
 This behavior is driven from [alarm metadata](#metadata).
 When an alarm is not auto-acknowledgeable, whenever it's severity changes to anything except Okay, it's Acknowledgement Status becomes
 `unackowldged`.
 If it is changing from any severity to Okay, Acknowledgement Status remains same.